Dakingrai/ood-generalization-semantic-boundary-techniques/README.md

 ## Component Boundary Marking (comp)
 ### Step 1: Download the dataset
 Download the datasets: [Dataset](https://gmuedu-my.sharepoint.com/:f:/g/personal/drai2_gmu_edu/EpGaXUlbZ2JEj47w1vNN4z4BKjgvseGeGMirT125Xw85gg?e=Mw9tFz).
-Unpack the datasets somewhere outside this project and put train.json, dev.json, tables.json, and database folder under ./data/ directory.
+Unpack the datasets somewhere outside this project and copy `train.json` and `dev.json` from  `./data/component_boundary_marking` of the downloaded folder to `./data/` of the project directory.
 ### Step 2: Configure the Config file
 The value of `"token_preprocessing"` should be set to `"false"` for training `"T5-base+Comp"` and `"true"` for training `"T5-base+Tok+Comp"`.
 There are two config files under `./configs/` directory - `train.json` and `train_deepspeed.json`.
 To train without deepspeed, modify the `"train.json"` file, and for training with deepspeed, modify the `"train_deepspeed.json"` file.
 ### Step 3: Run the program